Paving Matroids: Defining Equations and Associated Varieties: Examples and applications

-\begin{example}[{Pascal matroid}] Consider the conic, often referred to as the Pascal matroid, denoted as $M_{\text{Pascal}}$, consisting of $9$ points and $7$ lines, as depicted in Figure~\ref{fig:combined}~(Right), where the lines represent circuits of size $3$ within the matroid.
+\begin{example}[{Pascal matroid}] Consider the Pascal matroid, denoted as $M_{\text{Pascal}}$, consisting of $9$ points and $7$ lines, as depicted in Figure~\ref{fig:combined}~(Right), where the lines represent circuits of size $3$ within the matroid.
 We denote the ideal of this matroid as $I_{\text{Pascal}}$.
-In this case, we have certain polynomials within $I_{\text{Pascal}}$ constructed in \cite[Theorem~3.0.2]{sidman2021geometric} by the Grassmann-Cayley algebra.
-We generate extra polynomials within $I_{\text{Pascal}}$ using Theorem~\ref{thm ci}.
-To see this, we select
+We generate polynomials within $I_{\text{Pascal}}$ using Theorem~\ref{thm ci}.
+To do this, we select

-This establishes that the directed graph with vertices $\{ {1}, {6}, {5}, {4}, {3}, {2}\}$ forms a cycle.
+This establishes that the directed graph with vertices $\{ {p_1}, {p_6}, {p_5}, {p_4}, {p_3}, {p_2}\}$ forms a cycle.
 Applying Theorem~\ref{thm ci} for $J$, $P$, and $C$, we conclude that the polynomial

+belongs to $I_{\text{Pascal}}$ for any choice of vectors $q_{i}\in \mathbb{C}^{3}$.
+Recall that in Equation~\eqref{eq:prom_notin} we are using Notation~\ref{initial notation}.
+Therefore, we can interpret this expression as a polynomial in $27$ variables, where each point $p_{1},\ldots,p_{9}$ corresponds to three indeterminates, and the vectors $q_{i}$ are elements of $\CC^{3}$ that contribute to the coefficients in the expansion of the bracket polynomials. \end{example}